SimulatedANeal/LaTeX4Linguists/README.md

 A guide for linguists wanting a better document preparation tool.

+Four easy steps to beautiful linguistics papers:
+(1) Read through ling_template.pdf
+(2) View the source code in ling_template.tex
+(3) Practice.
+Practice.
+Practice.
+(4) Impress your professor and all your friends with a beautifully formatted paper!

 This is by no means a comprehensive guide.
 It is, I hope, enough to introduce you to the world of LaTeX and give you the tools you need to complete your next assignment, report, or research paper in LaTeX.